 The draft of updated Policy respects the requirements of Article 4.3 of the Directive, reflects experiences gained during the operation of existing disposal facilities and considers results of R&D projects defined by previous Policy from 2002 and evaluated in Chapter 12.2 of the draft of updated Policy.
 One of the tasks defined in original Policy was the harmonization of national legal framework (Atomic Act and related decrees) with EU legislation.
-This process is ongoing and it is expected to finish late 2015 or early2016.
-New atomic act will fix some legal and technical issues and will implement current recommendations of international organisations (IAEA, OECD) and EU legal documents related to the use of nuclear energy.
+This process lasted several years and has been finished in 2017.
+New atomic act will fix some legal and technical issues and

+. will implement current recommendations of international legal documents related to the use of nuclear energy. organisations (IAEA, OECD) and Εl